MicrosoftDocs/powerapps-docs/powerapps-docs/teams/inspections-hierarchy-locations.md

 ### Publish the Inspections app

-1. All the changes to the Inspection app are completed.
+1. All the changes to the Inspections app are completed.

 2. The app can now be published by selecting the Publish to Teams button on the top right.